CruiseDevice/CruiseDevice/README.md

 # Hi there, I'm Akash Chavan 👋

 ## About Me
-- 🧠 Deep learning enthusiast and neural network aficionado
-- 🔭 Currently seeking a full-time opportunity in 2024
+- 🔭 Currently seeking a full-time opportunity in 2025
 - 🌱 Exploring advanced AI techniques and cloud computing
-- 👯 Looking to collaborate on innovative AI projects
+- 👯 Looking to collaborate on innovative projects
-- 💬 Ask me about deep learning, neural networks, and full-stack development
-- 📫 Reach me at: iakashchavan@gmail.com

-## Skills

-### AI & Machine Learning
-- Deep Learning
-- Neural Networks
-- Computer Vision
-- Natural Language Processing

-### Programming Languages
-- Python
-- JavaScript
-- TypeScript

-### Frameworks & Libraries
-- PyTorch
-- TensorFlow
-- Keras
-- Django
-- Flask
-- Node.js
-- React

-### Cloud Platforms
-- AWS

 ## Get in Touch